Billy Nair: Umkhonto we Sizwe: 1961–1963

+Robben Island: 1963–1984

+On 6 July 1963, Nair was arrested and charged with sabotage and attempting to overthrow the government by violent means and sentenced to 20 years on Robben Island along with other members of the Natal Command of MK, including Curnick Ndlovu, Ebrahim Ebrahim, Natoo Barberina, Riot Mkwanazi, Albert Duma, Eric Mtshali and 12 others.

 Billy Nair, as Prisoner 69/64 (the 69th prisoner of 1964) served in the same block as Mandela and Kathrada.

 Billy Nair was assaulted multiple times in prison quite seriously and he joined multiple efforts including a five-day hunger strike to bring about reforms at the prison.
 In this, he partially succeeded.
 He was punished severely for his efforts by isolation and removal to the common block.
 He was also denied food and educational privileges for various periods of time.
-There was controversy on which groups were instrumental in making the changes in Robben island, including the provision of beds of prisoners, permission to study and improved meals with various groups claiming credit.
+There was controversy on which groups were instrumental in making the changes in Robben Island, including the provision of beds of prisoners, permission to study and improved meals with various groups claiming credit.
 Upon release, he remarked on this, "when I came out of prison in 1984 I actually publicly said that these Coopers, the AZAPOS, the Strini Moodleys and the whole shoot of them actually came into a five star hotel.
 We changed the conditions so much that they were living in milk and honey virtually."

 Whilst in prison, Nair was an active participant of the "University" which was informal education system run by prisoners; he also obtained study privileges in time and completed B.A. (in English), and B.COM degrees through the University of South Africa.
 Even though he completed most of the required classes toward a B.PROC degree, he had to abandon it after several detentions.
 Sonny Venkatrathnam, a fellow prisoner smuggled a copy of Shakespeare into the prison in which all the leading prisoners marked their favorite passages; this copy was later called the Robben Island Bible.
 Billy Nair chose Caliban's lines from The Tempest: 'This island's mine, by Sycorax my mother'.

-He was released on 27 February 1984 from prison.
-Thereafter he joined the United Democratic Front (UDF) office and participated in the anti-election campaign of 1984.
-The UDF was an umbrella organization that brought together hundreds of organizations to protest against the Nationalist governments policies and the new constitution.
-He was again detained in August, just before the elections for the House of Delegates under section 29 of the internal Security Act.

-Upon his release Nair went into hiding.
-He and 5 other UDF leaders Archie Gumede, Mewa Ramgobin, Paul David, George Sewpershad and MJ Naidoo – sought refuge in the British Consulate until 12 December.

-In 1990, after De Klerk lifted the State of Emergency in July, Nair was re-arrested along with 40 members of ANC accusing them as conspirators in Operation Vula to overthrow the government.